szizzo522/ScanPro/README.md

 - Allows manual file scanning.
 - Displays results in a user-friendly GUI.

-## Requirements:
+## Requirements (for Developers / Running from Source)
+If you want to run ScanPro directly from the Python source code:

-- python version 3.8 or later
+- Python 3.8 or later
-- watchdog
+- watchdog (`pip install watchdog`)

 ## Installation
 ### 1. Download the Executable